kiss-oliver/bead/doc/datapackage-design.md

     + ordering: time stamp
     + catalog:
         + package name (package-uuid)
-        + update channel information (channel-uuid)
+        + optional per-nick update channel information (channel-uuids)
 	+ how to reproduce:
 	    + references to input data packages (name, version, nick)
 	    + how to run the code

+## Directory

+The directory contains

+- input directory
+    + read only, mount points for input data packages:
+        * nick1/data...
+        * nick2/data...
+        * ...
+- output directory
+    + initially empty
+    + it is what becomes the *data* directory in the datapackage archive
+- tmp directory
+    + initially empty
+    + the script can use it to keep intermediate results, between its processing phases
+- .pkgmeta
+    + datapackage descriptor, which defines
+        * the name of the package (uuid)
+        * what is contained in the input directory
+        * what output files are to be found
+        * how to run the code
+- source code, which
+    + is every other file, directory, not described above
+    + is stored under *code* in the datapackage archive

 ### Storage standards

 - bagit (data integrity with md5, sha1 sums)
 - okfn datapackage (metadata & generic tools)

-## Annotations
+## Attributes

-### Immutable

-Immutable annotations can be encoded in the file name.
+A package has a set of immutable attributes:

-- name
+- package name
+    - embdedded in the archive
+    - it is a machine processable UUID, rather than human readable name
+- creation time
+    - embedded in the archive
 - version
-    - channel
-    - ordering info (sequence or time stamp?)
-    - crypto-hash of package (md5/sha1)

-### Volatile

-- description
-- developer info
-- flags ("reproduced")
-- tags ("exhibit-20140000-1", "test")
+    - secure hash generated from the archive content as a whole

 # Repository

 A repository is maintaining a collection of packages.
-A repository is a realm, in that packages get some immutable annotation when they arrive into the repository.

-new packages can be deposited in existing packages can be retrieved by (name, version) provides ordering of packages in buckets:
+- new packages can be deposited in
+- existing packages can be retrieved by (name, version)
+- provides manageable mapping between human mnemonics and technical uuids (package name and channel)
+- provides ordering of packages via per-package channels for upgrades:
     (name, channel) -> ordered list of versions

+## Requirements

 - must be easy to set up - one or more by developers?, one per project?
 - must be cross-platform (Win-Mac-Lin)
 - may provide remote access
 - must have local (offline) mode
-- the same package can be stored again under different name, channel
+- the same package can be stored again under different channel
 - must ensure integrity of packages
 - should be easy to incrementally back up
 - may provide tools to discover and remove unused or unreproducible packages

+## Annotations

+Annotations are volatile and stored separately from the archives in the repository.

+- description
+- developer info
+- flags ("reproduced")
+- tags ("exhibit-20140000-1", "test")

-# Version problems
+# Channels

-Are avoided by

-- sequence number is assigned by the repo (package realm)
-- same package can have multiple versions, even within same repo
-- same package can be present in different channels
-- packages are unambiguously referenced by (name, channel, crypto-hash)
+Channels can be used for keeping track of improvements of compatible packages.
-- channels are used for differentiating incompatible streams under the same name
+Channels can also be used to differentiate between incompatible streams of packages sharing the same name.

-Storage:
+They are a tool to enable continuous improvements and updates.
+Packages within channels are automatically sorted by their timestamps.

+Out of order package releases can be made without disrupting a channel - by not including the package in any channel.

+Position in a channel can be thought of as a numeric version, the last one is the most current version.

+Channels are mutable, packages can be added and removed.
+Constraint: packages with timestamps in the future can not be in channels.

+## Channel attributes

+### Closed channels

+Channels can be *open* or *closed*.

+Closed channels do not get more updates.

+Closed channels can point to another channel as incompatible continuation (*the next version*).

+### Test channels

+A channel can point to *test channel*, which holds compatible packages with significantly smaller size.
+Tools can support switching to test channels during development.

+Special problem: data package created from test data

+Tools MUST allow to publish them to *test channels*

+Tools MUST make it hard to accidentally release them on *production channels* accidentally

+# Storage

 - http://en.wikipedia.org/wiki/Content-addressable_storage
 - git? http://git-scm.com/book/en/Git-Internals-Git-Objects

-# open problems:
+# Open problems

-- how to handle conflicts (same version released twice)

-    - use realms that are repository specific
-    - versions are realm specific

 - how to configure repos